On The Horizon: Cubs vs. Dodgers series preview

-They are coming off a road trip where they lost three of four in Arizona, but then took two of three from the Giants in San Francisco.
-Unlike the Cubs, who have played only five divisional games so far, all 13 of the Dodgers’ games to date have been against N.L.
-West teams.

-It’ll be fun to see how Cody Bellinger performs in his first series in his former home ballpark.
-Old friend alert: Jason Heyward has hit three home runs for the Dodgers so far, but overall is batting .222/.286/.722 (4-for-14) with five strikeouts.
+Since these teams played last weekend in Los Angeles, the Cubs swept a three-game set in Oakland and the Dodgers lost two of three to the Mets at home.
+L.A. doesn’t look much like the juggernaut that won 111 games last year.

-For more on the Dodgers, here’s Eric Stephen, managing editor of our SB Nation Dodgers site True Blue LA.
+You can find more about the Dodgers in the series preview from last weekend, or by visiting our SB Nation Dodgers site True Blue LA.

-The Dodgers had an up-and-down start to their season.
-Some of that was to be expected, as they don’t have the depth they’ve been known for over the last half-decade or so.
-The soft underbelly of the rotation starts the first two games of this series against the Cubs.
-Noah Syndergaard had one good start and one really bad one.
-Michael Grove has allowed 12 runs on 14 hits in his first two starts, recording only 22 outs.
-The bullpen has been shaky, with a 22.7-percent strikeout rate that ranks 22nd in the majors.

-Rookies James Outman and Miguel Vargas have fit right into the offense.
-Max Muncy had a rough start (4-for-41) before going back to a step-back maneuver to start his swing, which he used last year to turn things around.
-Muncy hit four home runs against the Giants, two in both games he started.
-Shortstop Miguel Rojas missed five games last week with a left groin strain, then left Wednesday’s game with a cramp in his left hamstring.
-Chris Taylor has filled in at shortstop in addition to playing third base and left field, but he hasn’t hit at all, just 3-for-33 with the highest strikeout rate in the league.

 Probable pitching matchups